 So that is a brief look at the Oster CKSTBRTW20 Expressbake bread machine.
 It has a very enticing retail price of around $60, and has a number of different recipes to experiment with.
 It makes great tasting bread, and is quite easy to clean afterwards.
 It may not have the fanciest design, but this is easy to forgive considering the good performance it offers.
 If you are looking for an affordable bread machine, then this one is certainly worth a look.

-User Manual: You can find a copy of the users manual in pdf format at.
+User Manual: You can find a copy of the users manual in pdf format at this link.

 - Great price